PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 Let's create a small [express][express] application with a `/hello` endpoint.

-First we'll create a folder with a `package.json` file and install express:
+First we'll create a folder with a `package.json` file and install Express:

 ```sh
 $ mkdir http-bench